dinhhuy258/mqtt-client/README.md

 + Support security connection

 ##Building
-+  On Linux:
+### On Linux:
 - cd mqtt-client
 - cd src
 - cd MQTT
 - make
 - make run
-+ On windows:
+### On windows:
 - Open visual studio
-- Link project to OpenSSL include and library
+- Link project to OpenSSL include and library folder
 - Build

 ##Usage
-- Edit some code on main.cpp as you want and run
+- Edit some code on main.cpp as you want

 ##Limited
 - Don't support retransmit for QoS1 and QoS2